Cyclic Linked List – Python function to find the node at the start of the loop

 Puzzle – A safe place to drop an egg

 If you just had one egg with which to conduct your experiment, you’d have to start at floor one, and go up floor by floor looking for the first floor at which your egg broke until you reached floor 100.
-So your maxim number of drops would be 100.
+So your maximum number of drops would be 100.

 What would be the worst case number of drops if you could use two eggs?